Arthur-Milchior/anki-show-html/README.md

 not, to view the name of an image, to view that some tags are opened and not closed (or reciprocally)... i.e. I use it to debug my cards when I've strange problem

+## Warning:

+Do not use this add-on on cards which are in Filtered decks.
+You'll have a warning message and I don't know what the result will be.
+I'm however sure that, in the best case, it won't do anything, in the worst, it will mess with your collection.
+And honestly, I don't care enough about this bug to correct it.

 ## Links, licence and credits